-Revenue recognition - construction contracts - Policy applied after 1 January 2018
+Revenue recognition - construction contracts

 The Company considers its construction contract to have a single performance obligation on the basis that the Company provides a significant service of integration in creating a combined output.
 As such, management has concluded that the goods and services are not distinct within the context of the contract.